Morocco: Human rights

-According to a Human Rights Watch annual report in 2016, Moroccan authorities restricted the rights to peaceful expression, association and assembly through several laws.
-The authorities continue to prosecute both printed and online media which criticizes the government or the king (or the royal family).
+According to a Human Rights Watch annual report in 2016, Moroccan authorities restricted the rights to peaceful expression, association, and assembly through several laws.
+The authorities continue to prosecute both printed and online media that criticise the government or the king (or the royal family).
 There are also persistent allegations of violence against both Sahrawi pro-independence and pro-Polisario demonstrators in Western Sahara; a disputed territory which is occupied by and considered by Morocco as part of its Southern Provinces.
 Morocco has been accused of detaining Sahrawi pro-independence activists as prisoners of conscience.

 Homosexual acts as well as pre-marital sex are illegal in Morocco, and can be punishable by six months to three years of imprisonment.
 It is illegal to proselytise for any religion other than Islam (article 220 of the Moroccan Penal Code), and that crime is punishable by a maximum of 15 years of imprisonment.
-Violence against women and sexual harassment have been criminalized.
+Violence against women and sexual harassment have been criminalised.
 The penalty can be from one month to five years, with fines ranging from $200 to $1,000.

-In May 2020, hundreds of Moroccan migrant workers were stranded in Spain amid restrictions imposed due to the COVID-19 pandemic.
-The Spanish government stated that it was holding discussions with the Moroccan government about repatriating the migrant workers via a "humanitarian corridor," and the migrants later headed home.
+It is also a criminal offence in Morocco to undermine the monarchy; in August 2023, a Moroccan resident of Qatar was sentenced to five years' imprisonment for criticising the King's policy decisions on Facebook.

 Economy

 Morocco's economy is considered a relatively liberal economy governed by the law of supply and demand.
 Since 1993, the country has followed a policy of privatisation of certain economic sectors which used to be in the hands of the government.
-Morocco has become a major player in African economic affairs, and is the fifth largest economy in Africa by GDP (PPP).
+Morocco has become a major player in African economic affairs, and is the sixth largest economy in Africa by GDP (PPP).
 Morocco was ranked as the first African country by the Economist Intelligence Unit's quality-of-life index, ahead of South Africa.
 However, in the years since that first-place ranking was given, Morocco has slipped into fourth place behind Egypt.

 Government reforms and steady yearly growth in the region of 4–5% from 2000 to 2007, including 4.9% year-on-year growth in 2003–2007 helped the Moroccan economy to become much more robust compared to a few years earlier.
-For 2012 the World Bank forecast a rate of 4% growth for Morocco and 4.2% for following year, 2013.
+For 2012, the World Bank forecast a rate of 4% growth for Morocco and 4.2% for following year, 2013.
+Between 2000 and 2019, the share of Moroccan workers in agriculture declined, while those that are in industry increased.

-The services sector accounts for just over half of GDP and industry, made up of mining, construction and manufacturing, is an additional quarter.
-The industries that recorded the highest growth are tourism, telecoms, information technology, and textile.